nicolebranagan/aspectstar4/README.md

 Graphical assets are stored in Terraformer (.terra) files; please see https://github.com/nicolebranagan/terraformer for details.

-Compile the game by running the included build.sh file.
+Start the game server with "yarn start".
 Python3 is required to run the editor and to compile the graphics assets into a format web browsers can read.